riscv-android-src/toolchain-rustc/src/tools/cargo/src/doc/src/commands/cargo-fix.md

 This Cargo subcommand will automatically take rustc's suggestions from diagnostics like warnings and apply them to your source code.
 This is intended to help automate tasks that rustc itself already knows how to tell you to fix!
-The `cargo fix` subcommand is also being developed for the Rust 2018 edition to provide code the ability to easily opt-in to the new edition without having to worry about any breakage.

 Executing `cargo fix` will under the hood execute [cargo-check(1)](cargo-check.html).
 Any warnings applicable to your crate will be automatically fixed (if possible) and all remaining warnings will be displayed when the check process is finished.
-For example if you'd like to prepare for the 2018 edition, you can do so by
+For example if you'd like to apply all fixes to the current package, you can run:
-executing:

-    cargo fix --edition
+    cargo fix

 which behaves the same as `cargo check --all-targets`.